Extericon/xtrcn-site/src/blog/post-5.md

 tags: ["astro", "movies", "community"]
 ---

 This trippy movie with Brenden Frasier.
 I remember getting a kick out of it when I was a younger.
 It came out early 2000's I believe.
-Brenden Frasiers character died and ends up in purgatory where he is met with a lot of interesting creatures in a very stylized environment.
+Brenden Frasiers character dies and ends up in purgatory where he is met with a lot of interesting creatures in a very stylized environment.
 There is a monkey character that was something he drew for a comic strip or something, but now, in this world, it has come to life.
 The monkey character is kind of a rascal haha.